apraira/JametCounter/README.md

-love bot on twitter @JametCounter
+Count your jametness on twitter --> @JametCounter